-Here we are replacing the Cheese Component with Cheesy Nutritional Yeast.
+This is how you make a pesto vegan.
+We are replacing the Cheese Component with Cheesy Nutritional Yeast.
 It is essential to have good quality and cheesy nutritional yeast; otherwise, it won’t make it for the recipe’s lack of cheese.
 Some Nutritional Yeasts are neutral or are even fruit-scented, which, of course, won’t work.

 Another plus of having this vegan version is that it is dairy-free and casein-free.
 Therefore, lactose-intolerant individuals can consume it, and nutritional yeast is packed with protein and has a very low-calorie count compared to cheese.

 - Throw everything in the food processor.
 Blend in the food processor for 2-3 minutes until you reach the desired consistency.
 Add more oil if you want it to be thinner.
 You may have to scrape the sides with a spatula a couple of times.

 Adjusting flavor - add more nutritional yeast if you want it to taste cheesier.
 Lime juice to make it more acid, more nuts to make it thicker.